 Globally, there is a clear trend toward the increasing adoption of the metric system.
 Most countries have officially adopted the metric system as their primary system of measurement, and even in countries where the imperial system is still in use, there is a growing awareness and acceptance of metric units.
 This trend is driven by the need for international standardization in trade, science, and technology.
 The metric system's simplicity and scalability make it a more efficient and universally understood system.

 In the United States, for example, while the imperial system is still prevalent, many industries are gradually incorporating metric units into their operations.
 The automotive industry, pharmaceutical industry, and scientific research fields have largely adopted the metric system to align with international standards.
-Educational institutions also increasingly emphasize the metric system in their curricula to prepare students for a globalized world.
+Educational institutions also increasingly stress the metric system in their curricula to prepare students for a globalized world.

 Digital Tools and Conversion Technologies